vokworks-ronk/rhc.deploy/docs/01-tenant-creation.md

 After completing this phase:

 ✅ **3 New Tenants Created:**
-- B2C QA Tenant for QA environment
+- QA Tenant (External ID) for QA environment
-- B2C Production Tenant for production environment
+- Production Tenant (External ID) for production environment
-- Database Tenant for isolated SQL resources
+- Database Tenant (Workforce) for isolated SQL resources

 ✅ **Admin Access Configured:**
 - You have Global Administrator access to all tenants

 ✅ **Foundation Ready:**
 - Ready to create subscriptions in Phase 2
-- Ready to configure B2C features in Phase 4
+- Ready to configure External ID features in Phase 4
 - Ready to deploy databases in Phase 3

 ---